Ant01n3/AntApplet/README.md

 You can see that the ant is not only influenced by the pheromone present on the edge, it also follows a kind of greedy algorithm by preferring short edges than long ones if ``beta`` is not zero.
 This is a not a good strategy to find shortest paths alone, but coupled with pheromones it may improves things.
 You can however completely remove this behavior by setting ``beta`` at zero.

+If the ant uses a tabu list, it must avoid to re-use an edge, therefore its weight is set to zero if it is tabu.
+When all edges have zero weights, the next edge is chosen randomly and uniformly.

 Ants drop pheromones on their path only when going back.
 The quantity of pheromone dropped on each edge is given by parameter ``phDrop`` and modified by parameter ``gamma``.
 If ``gamma`` is zero, the quantity dropped is the constant ``phDrop`` else we use the formula: